NicholasBottone/playground-limymu5u/markdowns/statement2-helloworld.md

 }
 ```

-Right off the bat, you'll notice that we've put something inside of the Robot class.
+Right off the bat, you'll notice that we've put something inside of the Main class.
 This piece of code is called a **method**.
 Methods are placed within classes, and they can hold several lines of code within them.
 In this case, we are creating a method by the name of `main`.